silverailscolo/ejb/_pages/en-us/trains-layout.md

 <figure><img src='{{ "/assets/img/trains2/ATH-Challenger-RG-2006.jpg" | relative_url }}' alt='Rio Grande 4-6-6-4 Challenger steam locomotive side view' class='w3-image'></figure>

+## A versatile hobby

+I've been modelling in N scale on and off for 30 years, starting with balsa wood and cardboard custom-building (and little pocket money to spend).
+In 1995 unpacked and tried a spaghetti layout after revisiting Durango for a 2nd time.
+Started again after moving, building the Durango to Silverton and hoping to make buildings and rolling stock look as real as possible.

+You guessed it: after a visit to the area I am modelling the former route of the Denver &amp; Rio Grande Railroad along the banks of the Animas River.<br>
+An American prototype narrow gauge mountain line starts to come alive on my N scale layout: The Durenver &amp; Silverton Narrow Gauge Railroad (get it? <em>Dur</em>ango + D<em>enver</em>).

-# A tour of the (former) layout
+## A tour of the (former) layout

-Trains2

 <!-- simply so (by Jimmy_Xiao) -->
 {% include album.html albumname="trains2" %}

-Trains

 <!-- opieters include -->
 {% include gallery_layout.liquid gallery=site.data.galleries.trains %}

-# A versatile hobby

-<p>I've been modelling in N scale on and off for 30 years, starting with balsa wood and cardboard custom-building (and little pocket money to spend).
-In 1995 unpacked and tried a spaghetti layout after revisiting Durango for a 2nd time.
-Started again after moving, building the Durango to Silverton and hoping to make buildings and rolling stock look as real as possible.</p>
-<p>You guessed it: after a visit to the area I am modelling the former route of the Denver &amp; Rio Grande Railroad along the banks of the Animas River.<br>
-An American prototype narrow gauge mountain line starts to come alive on my N scale layout: The Durenver &amp; Silverton Narrow Gauge Railroad (get it? <em>Dur</em>ango + Den<em>ver</em>).</p>

-<p>Please tell me about any interesting newsgroups or websites on these topics.</p>

 <div class="w3-row">
 <div class="w3-col s12 m6">